storvik/emacs-lastpass/README.md

 When run interactively user is prompted for input.
 If password is set to `nil`, or empty string when run interactive, it will be generated.
 Default length is set in `lastpass-pass-length` and no symbols can be turned on with `lastpass-no-symbols`.

+### `lastpass-create-auth-source-account (account hostname)`

+Create a copy of the given account and rename it with the given hostname.
+All auth-source accounts are stored in the `auth-source` group in lastpass.
+This function is meant to simplyfy the process of creating a valid auth-sourec entry in LastPass.
+When using this function in `lastpass-list-all`, see `lastpass-list-all-create-auth-source-account`.

 ### `lastpass-auth-source-enable`